 - Loan facility against FD amount can be availed.

-- The minimum amount that can be deposited in a short term fixed deposit is Rs 1000 for a duration of 15 days and above.
-For a period of 7 days minimum deposit amount is Rs 100.
+- The minimum amount that can be deposited in a short-term fixed deposit is Rs 1000 for a duration of 15 days and above.
+For a period of 7 days, the minimum deposit amount is Rs 100.

-- Fixed deposit can be opened online at your own convenience by filing online application form.
+- A fixed deposit can be opened online at your own convenience by filling an online application form.
 FD account can also be opened by visiting your nearest Bank of Baroda branch.

 Bank of Baroda Fixed Deposit: Is it the best way to save?

 Investing in fixed deposit schemes is a popular saving option chosen by a large majority of people as it offers security and high returns.
 Bank of Baroda offers attractive FD schemes with competitive interest rates.
 Although investing in fixed deposit schemes offer a level of security, this might not be an ideal option in terms of wealth creation.
 Hence, other options like investing in mutual funds must be explored as well.
 The advantage of investing in mutual funds over fixed deposits primarily is that they are managed by professional fund managers who make informed financial decisions to ensure you get the highest returns.
 This mitigates the risk that mutual funds come with to a large extent.
 There is less liquidity in the case of fixed deposits till the deposit tenure is over, on the other hand, mutual funds over higher liquidity in case the lock-in period has been crossed.
 The return rates for fixed deposits are fixed for a particular deposit tenure however in case of mutual funds you can get almost 2x more returns in a positive market.

 The following groups and individuals are eligible to open an FD account with Bank of Baroda

 - Joint accounts for 2 or more individuals

 - Blind persons